dunnock/react-sigma/README.md

 `bower install https://unpkg.com/react-sigma@1.2/dist/react-sigma.min.js`

-If you don't want to use webpack or browserify, you could always reference the single file distribution:
+If you don't want to use webpack or browserify, you could always reference the single file distribution, library will be available under global var ReactSigma:

 `<script src="https://unpkg.com/react-sigma@1.2/dist/react-sigma.min.js"/>`